NWCG Standards for Fire Equipment Storage and Refurbishing, PMS 448

-This document addresses specific fire equipment items used within the National Fire Equipment System (NFES).
-These national standards are maintained by the NFES committee and are applicable at National Support Caches and local units.
-For items that are not identified for refurbishment in this guide, contact your local servicing cache or technical centers for assistance.
-As new items are introduced, current items are discontinued and/or health and safety issues arise, this document will be revised to provide updated information.
+These national standards are applicable at National Support Caches and local units.
+For items that are not identified for refurbishment in this publication, contact your local servicing cache or technical centers for assistance.
+As new items are introduced, current items are discontinued, and/or health and safety issues arise, these standards will be revised to provide updated information.

 Prior to refurbishment of any supplies or equipment, refer to your local health and safety reference materials and conduct Job Hazard Analysis (JHA) or risk assessments to identify potential hazards and establish mitigation practices.
-Reference materials may include USDA Health and Safety Code Handbook, Manufactures’ Safety Data Sheets (MSDS), product owner’s manuals, locally established JHA’s, etc. (See below)
+Reference materials may include USDA Health and Safety Code Handbook, Manufactures’ Safety Data Sheets (MSDS), product owner’s manuals, locally established JHAs, etc.

 General guidelines for refurbishment: